 Whether you find yourself in commercial litigation over a contract dispute, or in a dispute with a former business partner, or in need of advice on clean energy policy, the Baake Law Firm is here to help.

 When business partners stop getting along, things can get messy quickly.
 Often, business dissolution cases resemble a divorce, with the parties fighting about how to divide up company assets.
 In some cases, the partners have simply reached a deadlock regarding a critical decision: for example, one partner may want to sell a key company asset while the other partner wants to hold it as an investment.
 In other cases, there may be allegations of fraud, mismanagement, and self-dealing.
+Issues related to the misappropriation of trade secrets or violations of non-compete agreements may arise.
 Resolving these disputes will require careful attention to the terms of the operating agreement, the company’s financial records, and other factors.
-If you find yourself in a partnership dispute in New Mexico, you should retain an experienced business lawyer as soon as possible.
+If you find yourself in a partnership or LLC dispute in New Mexico, you should retain an experienced business lawyer as soon as possible.
 David has the knowledge and skill to help you resolve your dispute on favorable terms.